 - 1. First occasion device confiscated.
 Students can collect from student reception at the end of the school day. - 2.
-Second occasion device confiscated and whole school detention.
-Device released following a meeting with a member of SLT. - 3.
-Third and any subsequent occasion.
+Second and subsequent occasions device confiscated and whole school detention.
 Parents/carers will be required to collect the device from reception and whole school detention.

 If a student refuses to hand over a mobile device and/or headphones at the request of a member of staff, a higher sanction will be applied, and a referral will be made to a member of SLT.
 If a student refuses to hand over their phone/iPad/headphones to a member of SLT, they will incur a suspension from school.
 Sixth Form students are permitted to use their mobile devices within the Sixth Form centre and permitted study rooms (see Ladder of Consequences).
+If a student has their mobile phone confiscated repeatedly, the respective Head of House may keep the student's phone during the school day by confiscating the device on the house gate each morning.